The 5 Best Ways to Celebrate CTE Month 2019

 - Share the facts about CTE

-- Invite visitors to see your CTE program
+- Invite visitors to see your CTE program in action

-- Increase involvement in CTE student organizations
+- Increase involvement in career and technical student organizations

 - Make CTE Month official in your city